dimitar-4/ms2-memory-game/README.md

 ### Scope:

- The player will be provided with features such as complete "how to play" instructions, an option to choose from light and dark theme for the game backgraund, countdown timer, the score that is achieved in the proccess of playng and the game it self that is a grid of cards.
+ The player will be provided with features such as complete "how to play" instructions, an option to choose from light and dark theme for the game backgraund, countdown timer.

 ### Structure:

   The layout it's in easy to follow logical order.
-Starting form a welcoming home page with a title on top, clear navigation buttons and instructions of how to play the game followed by a big start button that leads to the game.
+Starting form a welcoming home page with a title on top, that is also a link to the game, and instructions of how to play the game followed by a big start button that leads to the game.
- Around the game grid are placed the player score and countdown timer so that everything is easy to see and follow.
+ On the game page around the game grid are placed the player countdown timer and a restart button so that everything is easy to see and follow.

 ### Skeleton (Wireframes):